odennav/vmware-vsphere-sddc-private-cloud/README.md

 # SDDC VMware Lab

-SDDC(Software-Defined Data Center) is an architecture that enables a fully automated, zero-downtime infrastructure for any application.
+SDDC (Software Defined Data Center) is an architecture that allows for any application's infrastructure to be fully automated and always available.

-It's a special kind of data storage and computing facility where major components, including CPU, storage, networking, and security, are all virtualized and provided as a service using intelligent software.
+It's a special kind of data storage and computing facility in which basic components such as CPU, storage, networking, security are all virtualized and delivered as services via smart software.

 **Main Components of VMware SDDC**